Artistic and Executive Director

-Founder and Executive Director of Raleigh’s Theatre In The Park.
-A graduate of The University NC School of the Arts, he was raised in Enfield, NC and became his hometown’s first Eagle Scout.
+Ira David Wood III is the Founder & Executive Director of Theatre In The Park.
+A graduate of The University of North Carolina School of the Arts, he was raised in Enfield, NC and became his hometown’s first Eagle Scout.
 Summers during his college years were spent as a leading actor in The Lost Colony, the oldest outdoor drama in the country.
-While there, David premiered his first original play, Um Dilly.
-(This past summer, David returned as Director of the show.)
+For the past four summer seasons, David has served as Director of The Lost Colony.
 Upon graduation, he became the first Theatre Arts Consultant for the N.C.
 Department of Public Instruction.
-A year later, he founded Theatre In The Park, and established its home in the old Pullen Park Armory building.
+A year later, he founded Theatre In The Park, and established its home in the Pullen Park Armory building.
 In only a few years, Theatre In The Park became North Carolina’s largest community theatre with an international reputation.

 Ashley graduated in 1994 from Salem College with a Bachelor of Arts Degree.
 She first joined Theatre In The Park as the Office Manager after several years of working in advertising and now works as the Executive Assistant, coordinating all of the Executive Director’s public appearances and scheduling.
 Ashley also maintains the extensive A Christmas Carol archives for the theatre.